niranjanbaviskar/Odoo-Hackathon-2025/CONTRIBUTING.md

-# Contributing to Learnify
+# Contributing to SkillSwap

-First off, thank you for considering contributing to Learnify!
-It's people like you that make Learnify such a great tool.
+First off, thank you for considering contributing to SkillSwap!
+It's people like you that make SkillSwap such a great tool.

 ## Code of Conduct